josegabrielnb/reproducible-research_homework/README.md

 **   d) Write the code to reproduce the figure shown below.
 (10 points)

   <p align="center">
      <img src="https://github.com/josegabrielnb/reproducible-research_homework/blob/main/question-5-data/allometric_scaling.png" width="600" height="500">
   </p>

+  The code to reproduce this figure can be foung in Question_5_code.R.

+  Reproduction figure:

   **e) What is the estimated volume of a 300 kb dsDNA virus?
 (4 points)**